Why Should We Be Unpredictable?

 For a long time, we have thought about the world under an implicit premise: if we know the laws governing a system and its initial conditions, we can anticipate its future state.
 This idea not only structures classical physics but also a general way of understanding reality: the future as something, in principle, accessible from the present.

 Irreducibility introduces a decisive nuance.
 There are systems where this expectation fails, not because the rules are unknown or complex, but because there is no way to “accelerate” their evolution.
 The system does not allow shortcuts.
-To know what happens at a given point, it is necessary to go through all the intermediate states leading up to it.
+To know what happens at a given point, it is necessary to traverse all intermediate states leading up to it.

 This implies that knowledge of the rule does not equate to knowledge of the outcome.
 You can fully understand how the system works and still not be able to anticipate its future state without executing it step by step.
 The process cannot be replaced by an abbreviated prediction.

 The consequence is strict: there are processes whose future is not available before it occurs.
-It's not that the system is unpredictable in an absolute sense, but rather that it is not reducible to a simpler form that allows it to be anticipated.
+It's not that the system is unpredictable in an absolute sense, but rather that it is not reducible to a simpler form that would allow anticipation.
 The only way to know its evolution is to let it unfold.

 This limit is formal in the computational realm, but it introduces a broader idea: not every system can be summarized without loss in a prior projection.
-There are dynamics whose structure requires being traversed to be known.
+There are dynamics whose structure demands to be traversed to be known.

 In what sense is the human being irreducible?

-Transferring the idea of irreducibility to human beings requires important precision: we are not talking about a formal property, as in the computational systems described by Stephen Wolfram, but an operational analogy.
-It is not asserted that the human being is irreducible in the same technical sense, but that their behavior presents limits comparable when it comes to being anticipated or compressed into a model.
+Translating the idea of irreducibility to human beings requires important precision: we are not talking about a formal property, as in the computational systems described by Stephen Wolfram, but an operational analogy.
+It is not asserted that the human being is irreducible in the same technical sense, but that their behavior presents comparable limits when it comes to being anticipated or compressed into a model.

 The human being is not a system with explicit, closed, and accessible rules.
 We do not have a “transition function” that, given initial conditions, allows us to exhaustively project their evolution.
-Instead, human life unfolds in an open environment: traversed by context, language, history, interaction, and contingency.
-Each decision not only follows the previous one but modifies the conditions under which subsequent ones will take place.
+Instead, human life unfolds in an open environment: crossed by context, language, history, interaction, and contingency.
+Each decision not only follows the previous one but modifies the conditions in which the next ones will take place.

-Within this framework, the analogy with irreducibility is clear: not because there are no rules or regularities, but because it is not possible to compress the complete trajectory into a sufficient prior prediction.
+Within this framework, the analogy with irreducibility is clear: not because rules or regularities do not exist, but because it is not possible to compress the complete trajectory into a sufficient prior prediction.

-But that is not the entirety of behavior.
-There is always a dimension that cannot be exhaustively anticipated: decisions that do not directly follow from the past, changes of direction, interruptions, unforeseen variations.
+But that is not the totality of behavior.
+There is always a dimension that cannot be exhaustively anticipated: decisions not directly derived from the past, changes of direction, interruptions, unforeseen variations.
 Not because the system lacks structure, but because it is not completely compressed within it.

-The most precise formulation would be this: human behavior contains reducible and non-reducible components.
-It is not an absolute chaotic system, but neither is it a completely modelable one.
+The most precise formulation would be this: human behavior contains reducible and irreducible components.
+It is not an absolute chaotic system, but neither is it completely modelable.

-This limit has a direct consequence for experience.
+This limit has a direct consequence on experience.

 We cannot organize future life as if it were an available object.
 We can plan, project, estimate.
 But none of these operations capture the totality of what will happen.
-Every forecast is necessarily partial, because the very development of experience generates information that did not exist before.
+Every foresight is necessarily partial because the very development of experience generates information that did not exist before.

-Here the analogy with irreducibility becomes particularly clear: it is not that the future is completely unknown, but that it is not completely available before it is lived.
+Here the analogy with irreducibility becomes especially clear: it's not that the future is completely unknown, but that it is not fully available before being lived.

 On the one hand, it makes the unexpected possible.
 Novelty, creativity, disruption are not anomalies, but consequences of the trajectory not being completely fixed in a prior projection.
 If life were totally reducible, it would also be totally predictable and, in that sense, closed.